 - Direct-drive trainers: With this type of bike trainer, you have to remove your bike’s back wheel entirely and attach the device to your bike’s drivetrain.
 Direct-drive trainers are more expensive than wheel-on trainers, but they provide a very smooth ride, and many models also offer app connectivity, which may make it worth the extra cost for you.

 - Bike simulators: This is a type of standalone stationary bike platform that offers wireless app connectivity and a smooth, realistic riding experience.
 These are the most expensive of the three options.

 You may have also heard of “smart trainers,” which are bike trainers that can wirelessly connect to trainer apps.
 They have Bluetooth and ANT+ capabilities, so they automatically sense resistance and gradient changes while you cycle with an app.
 You’ll also be able to access all the data about your rides easily.

 What type of stationary bike stand do I need?

-If you’re a beginner, it’s more practical to purchase a cost-efficient model first and then upgrade later once you know what you like and need.
+If you’re a beginner, it’s more practical to purchase a cost-efficient bike trainer first and then upgrade later once you know what you like and need.
 If you’ve never cycled indoors before, it’s hard to know your preferences.
-But the more frequently you ride indoors, the more familiar you’ll become with it, and you’ll begin to develop some opinions.
+But the more frequently you ride indoors, the more familiar you’ll become with bike trainers, and you’ll begin to develop some opinions.

-For those who plan to cycle indoors with Vingo, here’s a list of basic trainers under $500 that are compatible with the app:
+For those who plan to cycle indoors with Vingo and bike trainers, here’s a list of basic trainers under $500 that are compatible with the app: